-- 1. Permitted lower body attire must be worn around the waist. - 2.
-No denim, jeans, sweat, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.
-Corduroy material is acceptable. - 3.
-Skirts/jumpers or shorts length must extend beyond the fingertips when arms are down to the side. - 4.
-Short length must extend beyond the fingertips when arms are down to the side.
-Khaki (tan) or dark blue Capri style pants are allowed. - 5.
-Approved colors for all bottoms are solid color khaki (tan), gray, black, or dark blue.
+- 1) Permitted lower body attire must be worn around the waist.
+No holes or tears. - 2) No denim, jean, sweats, tights, yoga pants, leggings, or windbreaker style of pants shall be worn.
+No rips, tears, or holes are permitted on bottoms at any time. - 3) Skirts/jumpers must be fingertip length or longer.
+Back slit is to be no more than 4 inches above the knee. - 4) Shorts must be of fingertip length.
+Khaki (tan) or dark blue Capri style pants are allowed. - 5) Approved colors for all bottoms are solid color khaki (tan), dark blue or black.
 Corduroy material in solid khaki (tan) or dark blue is acceptable.

-C) FOOTWEAR
+FOOTWEAR

-- 1. Heels are limited to a 2-inch height. - 2.
-The entire foot must be covered at all times. - 1.
-Footwear must be worn, safety situations may dictate the type of footwear needed. - 2.
-Shoes must be worn at all times. - 3.
-Sandals must have heel straps.
-Backless shoes are not permitted. - 4.
-No slippers - 5.
-Footwear that has rollers in the heels is not permitted.
+- 1) Footwear must be worn, safety situations may dictate the type of footwear needed. - 2) Shoes must be worn at all times. - 3) No slippers - 4) Footwear that has rollers in the heels is not permitted.

-D) JEWELRY/MAKE-UP/HAIRSTYLES
+JEWELRY/MAKE-UP/HAIRSTYLES

-Jewelry/make-up/hairstyles must be conservative and simple in nature- not excessive.
-Unnaturally colored hair (blue, green, red, purple, orange, etc.) that is distracting to the educational process is not permitted.
+Jewelry/make-up/hairstyles may not be excessive in nature.
 No chains or heavy metal of any type allowed.
 This includes oversized belt buckles or oversized piercings.
-No temporary tattoos or body sprinkles are to be worn on the face, arms, hands, legs.

-E) WRITING & MISCELLANEOUS
+WRITING & MISCELLANEOUS

-No handkerchiefs, bandannas, hats, or any other material may be used to cover the head unless medical or extenuating circumstances are approved by the administration.
+No handkerchiefs, bandannas, hats, hoods, or any other material may be used to cover the head unless medical or extenuating circumstances are approved by the administration.